 The commitment and the involvement of the employees is still a crucial theme, as well as a priority for the company, insomuch as, being handcrafted products, they require competent and trained personnel, who are endowed with a critical spirit and a culture of the beautiful.
-It's not about the human capital which is easily quantifiable in an objective way, but rather that we "subjectively" perceive it as sense of membership.
+It's not about the human capital, which is easily quantifiable in an objective way, but rather that we "subjectively" perceive it as sense of membership.

-EQUAL OPPORTUNITIES
+DIVERSITY, INCLUSION AND EQUAL OPPORTUNITIES

+DINOLE® is committed to building and guaranteeing a more inclusive and peaceful working environment by adopting focused policies and raising the awareness of employers and employees.
 Gender equality is a fundamental theme for DINOLE®.
 Indeed, the personnel is selected without discrimination and there are no tasks that exclude one or the other sex.